awsdocs/amazon-ecr-user-guide/doc_source/docker-pull-ecr-image.md

 # Pulling an Image<a name="docker-pull-ecr-image"></a>

-If you would like to run a Docker image that is available in Amazon ECR \(either in your default registry or from a registry associated with another AWS account\), you can pull it to your local environment with the docker pull command\.
-If you want to use an Amazon ECR image in an Amazon ECS task definition, see [Using Amazon ECR Images with Amazon ECS](ECR_on_ECS.md)\.
+If you would like to run a Docker image that is available in Amazon ECR, you can pull it to your local environment with the docker pull command\.
+You can do this from either your default registry or from a registry associated with another AWS account\.
+To use an Amazon ECR image in an Amazon ECS task definition, see [Using Amazon ECR Images with Amazon ECS](ECR_on_ECS.md)\.

 **Important**
 Amazon ECR users require permissions to call `ecr:GetAuthorizationToken` before they can authenticate to a registry and push or pull any images from any Amazon ECR repository\.
 Amazon ECR provides several managed policies to control user access at varying levels; for more information, see [Amazon ECR Managed Policies](ecr_managed_policies.md)\.